magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/device-profiles.md

 You can also configure devices to transmit data using [Protocol Buffers](https://developers.google.com/protocol-buffers){:target="_blank"} (Protobuf) by changing the **CoAP device payload** setting to **Protobuf**.

     - **Protocol Buffers (Protobuf)** is a language- and platform-neutral method of serializing structured data, designed primarily to reduce the size of transmitted data.
-  The current version of the ThingsBoard platform supports customizable proto schemas for [telemetry upload](/docs/{{docsPrefix}}reference/coap-api/#telemetry-upload-api){:target="_blank"} and [attribute upload](/docs/{{docsPrefix}}reference/coap-api/#publish-attribute-update-to-the-server){:target="_blank"} and implemented the ability to define a schema for downlink messages (RPC calls).
+  The current version of the IoT Hub platform supports customizable proto schemas for [telemetry upload](/docs/{{docsPrefix}}reference/coap-api/#telemetry-upload-api){:target="_blank"} and [attribute upload](/docs/{{docsPrefix}}reference/coap-api/#publish-attribute-update-to-the-server){:target="_blank"} and implemented the ability to define a schema for downlink messages (RPC calls).
-  ThingsBoard parses the protobuf structures dynamically, that is why, it does not support some protobuf features like OneOf, extensions and maps, yet.
+  IoT Hub parses the protobuf structures dynamically, that is why, it does not support some protobuf features like OneOf, extensions and maps, yet.

 {% include images-gallery.html imageCollection="coap-default" %}

 - **Efento NB-IoT** devices are wireless sensors that use NB-IoT technology for energy-efficient transmission of telemetry data (e.g., temperature, humidity, pressure, open/close, leakage, and more).
-You can integrate them with ThingsBoard using the built-in CoAP transport, which receives messages from the devices, decodes them using Protobuf, and stores telemetry data on the platform.
+You can integrate them with IoT Hub using the built-in CoAP transport, which receives messages from the devices, decodes them using Protobuf, and stores telemetry data on the platform.
 This data becomes instantly available for viewing, charting, dashboarding, alarm setup, and automation.
 > Requires Efento devices with FW version: 06.02+.